ralucaminea/SemanticQuestion10K/README.md

 `

 ## TODO
-Many things to improve, would love to hear feedback.

 There are same major directions from here:
 - improve on the (Azure) Open AI capabilities, mostly prompting engineering